 The program will explore new works for choir and new ways to present pre-existing repertoire.
-Composers and conductors will work closely with the faculty and resident choir, Pro Coro Canada, to explore new work and to hone their conducting skills.
+Composers and conductors will work closely with the faculty and resident choir, Pro Coro Canada, to explore and create new works and to hone their conducting skills respectively.
 Choirs will explore movement and improvisation as well as refine their sound as an ensemble through workshops and masterclasses.

 What does the program offer?

 Participants in this program will become immersed in the world of choral art.
 They will have the opportunity to collaborate with award-winning, international composition and conductor faculty, and work with ensemble-in-residence Pro Coro Canada.

 The program aims to develop an exchange between a circle of creators and performers active in the choral music milieu.
 The program also aims to support and bring visibility to the Canadian choral community, and connect to the larger international network.

 Participants will explore new methods of performance and composition for choral music.
 Composers and conductors will spend intensive periods working independently, but also with each other and other singers and faculty.
 A portion of each day will be spent singing together to experience various aspects of choral singing, new sonorities, sounds, and different styles, which includes movement, body work and vocal improvisation.